Skip to main content

 • Has extensive prior training and experience teaching children with physical, mental or emotional disabilities.

-Note: Any custodial care of children must be incidental to the noncitizen’s training.
+Note: Any custodial care of children must be incidental to the alien’s training.

 Application Process